icewater96/Project_3_a/Report.md

 ## Learning algorithms

 This implementation uses Deep Reinforcement Learning approach.
 To be more specific, Multi-Agent Deep Deterministic Policy Gradient (MADDPG) is utilized to train an actor and critic network.
 The training process involves Experience Replay to break unwanted correlation in experiences.
 Target networks for the actor and critic are also implemented to increase stability of training.
-The target networks are updates every UPDATE_EVERY times by soft update method.
+The target networks are updates every NUM_LEARN_STEPS_PER_ENV_STEP times by soft update method.

 The actor network consist of 3 dense layers and the critic network consists of 3 dense layers as well.